 Making sure the host’s property is safe and his pet(s) are fed and loved while he’s away.
 Almost free, as the memberships usually cost as little as a single night at a hotel.

 - Trusted Housesitters: stay for free in return for caring for pets and homes.
-60 000+ pet loving members in 147 countries.
-Small membership fee for both sides.
+60,000+ pet-loving members in 147 countries.
+A small membership fee is due for both parties.

 - House Carers: the site provides a confidential secure matching system.
 House sitters pay a small membership fee.

-- Luxury House Sitting: for a small fee you can stay at luxurious homes all around the world while taking care of the owner’s property and pets.
+- Luxury House Sitting: for a small fee, you can stay in luxurious homes all around the world while taking care of the owner’s property and pets.

 - Nomador: there’s a free limited option for house sitters and a paid option with more flexibility.